ThierryBachmann/ProtoMusicRun/README.md

 - **Pitch-bend** effects
 - **Spatial audio** features

+A rhythm game built with Unity and powered by the Maestro MIDI Player Tool Kit.
+**What’s the purpose of this demo?**
+To show how interactive MIDI music can shape gameplay — and how gameplay can, in turn, transform the music.
+Explore dynamic tempo changes, realtime instrument swaps, pitch-based cues, expressive pitch-bend effects, and spatialized audio.
+**It's a Demo**
+- Minimal visuals, simple terrain, and a few example levels to get you started.
-For the best experience, use a good stereo audio setup.
+- WebGL compliant — for the best sound, build for desktop or smartphone - and use a good stereo audio setup.

 ---